Takeshi Takeoka

 Takeshi Takeoka (たけおか たけし; born 5 June 1999) is a Japanese judoka and judo World Champion.

 He participated at the 2024 World Championships, winning silver medals in both.
-And one year later the gold medal in that same weight category at the 2025 World Championships.
+One year later, he won the gold medal in that same weight category at the 2025 World Championships.

+In the semi-finals at the 2025 Judo Grand Slam Tokyo, he faced off against his Park24 teammate and two-time Olympic champion, Hifumi Abe.
+After a tense match that ran over 8 minutes into golden score, Abe scored a waza-ari with sasae-tsurikomi-ashi, defeating Takeoka.
+Takeoka then defeated Tajikstan's Obid Dzhebov in order to claim a bronze medal at the event.